AdobeDocs/experience-manager-htl.en/help/getting-started.md

 HTML Template Language (HTL) is the preferred and recommended server-side template system for HTML in Adobe Experience Manager.
 As in all HTML server-side templating systems, an HTL file defines the output sent to the browser by specifying the HTML itself, some basic presentation logic, and variables to be evaluated at runtime.

-This document gives an overview of the purpose of HTL as well as an intorduction to fundamental concepts and constructs of the language.
+This document gives an overview of the purpose of HTL as well as an introduction to fundamental concepts and constructs of the language.

 >[!TIP]
 >
 >This document presents the purpose of HTL and an overview of its fundamental structure and concepts.
-If you have quesitons about specific syntax, please refer to the [HTL specification.](specification.md)
+If you have questions about specific syntax, please refer to the [HTL specification.](specification.md)

 ## HTL Layers {#layers}

 HTL as used in AEM can be defined by a number of layers.

-1. **[HTL Specifiation](specification.md)** - HTL is an open-source, platform-agnostic specification, which anyone is free to implement.
+1. **[HTL Specification](specification.md)** - HTL is an open-source, platform-agnostic specification, which anyone is free to implement.
 1. **[Sling HTL Scripting Engine](specification.md)** - The Sling project has created the reference implementation of HTL, which is used by AEM.
 1. **[AEM Extensions](specification.md)** - AEM builds on top of the Sling HTL Scripting Engine in order to offer developers convenient features specific to AEM.

 This HTL documentation focuses on using HTL to develop AEM solutions.
-As such, it will touch all three layers, linking external resources as necessary.
+As such, it touches all three layers, linking external resources as necessary.

 ## Fundamental Concepts of HTL {#fundamental-concepts-of-htl}